Unemployment issues: Ways to address them

 Rhodes says enough is enough.

-“You’re already in a pandemic, you’re already in quarantine, you’re already alon, and now you have no money coming in, what are you doing to these people,” said Lesa Rhodes.
+“You’re already in a pandemic, you’re already in quarantine, you’re already alone, and now you have no money coming in, what are you doing to these people,” said Lesa Rhodes.

 How many people are impacted by these latest frustrations?
 The Governor’s office would not give us a number.